mattermost/docs/source/install/cloud-changelog.md

 #### Tutorial Updates
  - Added a tip to the **Getting Started** page for downloading Desktop Apps.
- - Added a tip for the product switcher.
-The tip is skipped if not applicable.
  - Updated tutorial icons and changed text content in tutorial tips.
- - Added a tutorial tip for new settings and status buttons.

 #### Branding Changes
  - Added a new default brand theme "Denim".
  - The existing theme names and colors, including Mattermost, Organization, Mattermost Dark, and Windows Dark have been updated to the new Sapphire, Quartz, Indigo, & Onyx theme names and colours, respectively.
 Anyone using the existing themes will see slightly modified theme colors after their server or workspace is upgraded.
-The theme variables for the existing Mattermost, Organization, Mattermost Dark, and Windows Dark themes will still be accessible in our documentation, so a custom theme can be created with these theme variables if desired.
+The theme variables for the existing Mattermost, Organization, Mattermost Dark, and Windows Dark themes will still be accessible in [our documentation](https://docs.mattermost.com/messaging/customizing-theme-colors.html#custom-theme-examples), so a custom theme can be created with these theme variables if desired.
 Custom themes are unaffected by this change.
  - Updated email templates to the new branding.

 #### Packaging